All Episodes

 I mean, there's some really, really good stuff.

-Will will you be pushing the uh the uh uh President elect's agenda?
+Will you be pushing the President-elect's agenda?

 And he said he would.

-Maybe it maybe I've seen too much.
+Maybe I've seen too much.

-Maybe I've become too big a skeptic, but why do I think Donald Trump better trust and verify and make sure the drain the swamp part of the agenda, the building the wall part of the agenda, the deportation part of the agenda, why do I think that has to be done up front?
+Why do I think Donald Trump better trust and verify and make sure the drain the swamp part of the agenda, the building the wall part of the agenda, the deportation part of the agenda?

-Well, I agree with you a hundred percent.
+Well, I agree with you 100%.

-And if we can't stop uh the increase in of of the budgets of our refugee program and riff and the uh immigration, uh money's being uh funded to uh uh to build new infrastructure and housing and and monies to to spend on unaccompanied minors pouring across the Texas border.
+And if we can't stop the increasing of the budgets of our refugee program and the immigration, monies being funded to build new infrastructure and housing and monies to spend on unaccompanied minors pouring across the Texas border, these are the things that Americans stood up and had a revolution at the ballot box to stop.

-I just hope that Ryan is cognitive of the fact that Americans are fed up with the old way the Congress works, and this is an opportunity to reform Congress, get rid of the bureaucracy, drain the swamp, all those things that we've been talking about, and if he's unwilling to do so, then I guess you know, maybe a Freedom Caucus member will have to challenge him.
+I just hope that Ryan is cognitive of the fact that Americans are fed up with the old way that Congress works, and this is an opportunity to reform Congress, get rid of the bureaucracy, drain the swamp, all those things that we've been talking about.

 But if he says he's willing to follow through on it, I guess the proof, as you said, will be in the pudding.